Included FREE items

 CYP2C8/9 Substrates

-And, because it is a substrate, there is an increased risk of side effects.
-Co-administration with CBD isn’t advised, and lower substrate doses are recommended.
+Therefore, there is an increased risk of side effects when combined with CYP2C8/9 inhibitors.
+Co-administration with CBD isn’t advised, and using lower substrate doses to obtain the same CBD effect is not recommended.

 A good example of a CYP2C8 and CYP2C9 substrate is rosiglitazone, a medication for type 2 diabetes.
 Antihypertensive drug losartan is also part of this list, along with naproxen, celecoxib, rosuvastatin, and sulfonylureas—just to name a few.